Portsmouth in Rockingham County, New Hampshire — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Disasters • War, Cold • Waterways & Vessels.
 A significant historical date for this entry is April 10, 1963.

 Location.
 43° 4.942′ N, 70° 46.025′ W. Marker is in Portsmouth, New Hampshire, in Rockingham County.
-Marker is on Route 1 Bypass near Submarine Way, on the right when traveling north.
+It is on Route 1 Bypass near Submarine Way, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: Albacore Memorial Park, Portsmouth NH 03801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-U.S.S.
+At least 8 other markers are within walking distance of this marker: U.S.S.
 Squalus SS-192 (a few steps from this marker); Still On Patrol (a few steps from this marker); U.S.S.
 O9 SS-70 (a few steps from this marker); U.S.S.
 Albacore (a few steps from this marker); USS Albacore SS 218 Memorial (about 300 feet away, measured in a direct line); New Hampshire's Lost Boat (about 300 feet away); CMoMM (SS) Arthur L. Stanton Chief of the Boat (COB) (about 300 feet away); James Baxter Sergeant (about 400 feet away).
 Touch for a list and map of all markers in Portsmouth.

 More about this marker.
 The marker is in Albacore Memorial Park.